cmahnke/vorsatzpapier/content/post/meyers-konversations-lexikon-5-auflage/index.en.md

   params:
     iiif: img006/info.json
 ---

-Diese Tafeln entstammen einem Konvolut von auseinander geschnittenen Lexika.
+These sheets are from a stack of cut out lexicon pages.

-# Über das Werk
+# About the work

-Diese Tafeln stammen aus Meyers Konversations-Lexikon, [5.
-Auflage](https://de.wikipedia.org/wiki/Meyers_Konversations-Lexikon#5._Auflage_(1893%E2%80%931897/1901)) erschienen 1893 - 1901 im Bibliographischen Institut, Leipzig.
+These sheets are from Meyers Konversations-Lexikon, [5. edition](https://de.wikipedia.org/wiki/Meyers_Konversations-Lexikon#5._Auflage_(1893%E2%80%931897/1901)) published 1893 - 1901 by Bibliographisches Institut, Leipzig